matter-labs/zksync-era/docs/guides/external-node/00_quick_start.md

 The HTTP JSON-RPC API can be accessed on port `3060` and WebSocket API can be accessed on port `3061`.

+> [!NOTE]
-**Note: The node will first recover from a snapshot on it's first run, this may take up to 10h.**
+> The node will recover from a snapshot on it's first run, this may take up to 10h.
+Before the recovery is finished, the API server won't serve any requests.

+> [!NOTE]
-**Note: If you need access to historical transaction data, please use recovery from DB dumps (see Advanced setup section)**
+> If you need access to historical transaction data, please use recovery from DB dumps (see Advanced setup section)

 ### System Requirements